Createdd/Writing/articles/WebScrapingIntro.md

 His strategy is to identify the structure of the site he wants to crawl with the chrome devtools, grabs elements with **`cheerio` and then put the the scraped elements in a .txt file** together.
 In another [post](http://www.netinstructions.com/how-to-make-a-simple-web-crawler-in-javascript-and-node-js/) he also explains how to setup crawlers in Node.js.

 - The article ["My open source Instagram bot got me 2,500 real followers"](https://medium.freecodecamp.com/my-open-source-instagram-bot-got-me-2-500-real-followers-for-5-in-server-costs-e40491358340) by TimG serves a great example for using **web crawling in Python with the Selenium framework** for real life purposes.
 Social media steadily gains importance in the marketing of businesses and using bots can be a valuable variable in executive decisions.
-His approach shows the effectiveness of simply programming.
+His approach shows the effectiveness of simple programming.
 Definitely worth checking out!

+These are just some examples!
+Check out this [comprehensive collection](https://potentpages.com/web-crawler-development/tutorials/nodejs/) from potentpages.com.

 ## 3. Scraping JavaScript rendered sites?